JurgenR/aioslsk/docs/source/MESSAGES.rst

 SendUploadSpeed (Code 121)
 --------------------------

-Send upload speed, sent to the server right after an upload completed. `speed` parameter should be in bytes per second.
+Send upload speed, sent to the server right after an upload completed. ``speed`` parameter should be in bytes per second.
 This is not the global average uploads speed but rather the upload speed for that particular transfer.
+After this message has been sent the

 In exception cases, for example if a transfer was failed midway then resumed, only the speed of the resumed part is taken into account.

 :Code: 121 (0x79)
+:Status: USED
 :Send:
    1. **uint32**: speed